mobluse/chargen-maker/README.md

 # Chargen Maker
 Make a chargen file (character generator ROM) from an 8x8 text file with 512 characters.
 I.e. you can edit the fonts easily in a text editor e.g. Notepad or Nano.
-This system is for Linux, but propably works in macOS or Windows 10 with a Ubuntu app from Store.
+This system is for Linux, but propably works in macOS or Windows 10 with an Ubuntu app from Store.
+You can use the chargen file in a C64 or [X16 emulator](https://github.com/commanderx16/x16-emulator).

 \ = 0
 @ = 1